How does GST Impact Medical Insurance Premium?

 All insurance schemes including health insurance come under the ambit of the Goods and Services Tax (GST).
 This means that the premium you pay towards your medical insurance policy would attract an 18% GST, as specified above.

-After the implementation of GST, there has been a hike in insurance premiums for the buyers.
+After the implementation of GST, there has been a hike in insurance premium for the buyers.
 From the earlier 15% service tax, they will now have to pay an additional amount based on the current rate.

 The premium you pay towards your health plan offers you comprehensive coverage for various medical expenses which is not just limited to hospitalization but goes beyond that.
 That is, expenses incurred during the policy period for pre-and-post hospitalization, daycare treatments, diagnostic tests, OPD costs as well as maternity care are also covered in such plans.